chrisamanse/CheckboxButton/README.md

     2. Add a Cartfile in your project directory if you don't have one yet
     3. Then add the line `github "chrisamanse/CheckboxButton"` in your Cartfile
     4. Run `carthage update`
-    5. Follow [Carthage](https://github.com/carthage/carthage) instructions to incorporate the frameworks that Carthage built
+    5. Follow [Carthage](https://github.com/carthage/carthage) instructions to use the frameworks that Carthage built

 # Usage

-`RadioButton` can be used in two different ways:
+`CheckboxButton` can be used in two different ways:
   - Interface Builder
     - Simply change the class of the `UIButton` to `CheckboxButton`.
   - Code